-I've always loved bookshops but I've never fallen in love with one quite like with this one.
-This isn't like a regular bookshop at all, it is more another world entirely.
+I've always loved bookshops, but I've never fallen in love with one quite like with Acqua Alta.
+Now, in no way is this a regular bookstore, it is more another world entirely.
 There are piles of books reaching the ceiling, cats are everywhere and there's a bathtub in the middle of a room.

 It gets a little stranger the more you explore.